drexed/lite-decorator/README.md

 ## Usage

 To access the decorator you need to pass the object to the decorator class.
-PORO's just like active record objects can be decorated as well in this method.
+PORO's and ActiveRecord objects can be decorated with this method.

 #### Instance
 ```ruby